P79N6A/server/conf/mail/HOWTO.md

 ```

-## 1.3 make files available on all devices
+## 1.3 make files available to all devices

+optional, but redundancy-purposes, your mail can be synchronized all of your devices with

 ## 2 serve messages